ssebastianmag/hydrogen-wavefunctions/README.md

 characterizing how electron probability distributions are spread out in space.
 It has two components:

-**Associated Legendre Polynomials**: These dictate the shape of the orbital in the polar ($\theta$) direction, helping to define the characteristic shapes (s, p, d, etc.) we often associate with atomic orbitals.
+**2.2.1 Associated Legendre Polynomials**: These dictate the shape of the orbital in the polar ($\theta$) direction, helping to define the characteristic shapes (s, p, d, etc.) we often associate with atomic orbitals.

 ### $$P_{\ell}^{m}(\cos\theta)$$

 <br>

-**Exponential Azimuthal Term**: This term provides the orientation of the orbital in the azimuthal plane, as determined by the magnetic quantum number $m$.
+**2.2.2 Exponential Azimuthal Term**: This term provides the orientation of the orbital in the azimuthal plane, as determined by the magnetic quantum number $m$.

 ### $$e^{im\varphi}$$